Android-TPL-energy-consumption/ChartboostAdsBanner/README.md

 This is a minimal application, only featuring an activity.
 It is meant to be cloned to study Chartboost SDK performance.

+## Setup

+Before launching the app, you **must** setup your Chartboost configuration in the `app/src/main/res/values/strings.xml` file.

 ## Scenario

 The `scenario.sh` script allows you to automatically run the application.